gigascience/gigablog/docs/restore.md

 tar -zcvf gigablog.tar.gz /var/www/wordpress
 ```

-Both these files are stored locally on a desktop PC and on AWS S3.
+A cron job is used to automatically create the above backup files and send
+upload them in an AWS S3 bucket for storage.

 ## How to restore a backup

-### Automated restoration using Chef
+### Automated restoration using Chef onto a local Virtual Machine

-A Chef script is available for restoring a GigaBlog website.
+A Chef script is available for restoring a GigaBLOG website.

 This script requires the SQL database dump file and tar.gz archive file
 of the wordpress directory to be available from S3 from where they will
-be downloaded and used to restore a version of GigaBlog.
+be downloaded and used to restore a version of GigaBLOG.
 The names of
-these files need to be stated in development.json in the sqlS3filename
+these files need to be stated in local_restore.json in the sqlS3filename
 and wpS3filename attributes.

-SQL dumps from the production service of GigaBlog will contain references
+SQL dumps from the production service of GigaBLOG will contain references
 to `gigasciencejournal.com/blog`.
 These need to be replaced with
-`localhost:9170/blog` when a test GigaBlog deployed on a local VM is
+`localhost:9170/blog` when a test GigaBLOG deployed on a local VM is
-required. `gigasciencejournal.com/blog` can be selected by changing
+required. `gigasciencejournal.com/blog` can be selected by providing it as
-the value of the `aws_elastic_ip` attribute.
+the value of the `gigablog_prod_url` attribute.
 The value of the site_url
-attribute is then used instead of `gigasciencejournal.com/blog`.
+attribute is then used to replace references of `gigasciencejournal.com/blog`
+in the database.

 #### Test deployment

 Finally, to use this script, change the value of the [gigablog][instance]
-attribute from `deploy` to `restore` in `development.json` and then
+attribute from `deploy` to `restore` in `local_restore.json` and then
 execute `vagrant up`.

 #### Production deployment

-GigaBlog can be deployed directly onto AWS as a production service using
+GigaBLOG can be deployed directly onto AWS as a production service using
 Vagrant.

 Set the `GIGABLOG_BOX` environment variable in ~/.bash_profile: